Make the most of the Easter holidays in Europe

 Easter Egg Hunts

 Belgium takes Easter seriously.
 That’s why you’ll find numerous egg hunts dotted around the cities, parks, and towns.
-Some of the more famous are those at Chlorophylle Park or Walibi Parc and the rather extravagant helicopter egg-drop in Thumaide.
+Some of the more famous are those at Chlorophylle Park or Walibi theme park and the rather extravagant helicopter egg-drop in Thumaide.
 Prizes are given for finding special eggs, but it’s mostly all for the fun of the chocolate you can eat afterwards.

 Pierre Marcolini